MahdiAbediniTCH/homesite/README.md

-# homesite
+# Homesite
-An Flask project I wrote as a utility for sharing files and text on a local network
+An old project intended as a utility for sharing files and text on a local network using Flask and SQLAlchemy